-Michel Goldman, MD, PhD, is the founder and co-director of the I³h Institute and Professor of Immunology and Pharmacotherapy at the Université libre de Bruxelles (ULB).
+Michel Goldman, MD, PhD, is the founder and the President of the I³h Institute and Professor of Immunology and Pharmacotherapy at the Université libre de Bruxelles (ULB).
 He was the Executive Director of the Innovative Medicines Initiative (IMI) from 2009 to 2014.
 Previously, he served as Head of the Department of Immunology at Erasme Hospital and was the first Director of the Institute for Medical Immunology (ULB).

 Michel Goldman’s scientific achievements resulted in an ISI Highly Cited Scientist nomination in 2006 by the Thomson Institute for Scientific Information.
 In 1992, Michel Goldman received the Medical Prize Lucien Steinberg (shared with Pr.
 Peter Piot) and in 2000 the Quinquiennal Prize of the Belgian National Fund for Scientific Research for Clinical Sciences.
 He held the Francqui Chair at the University of Namur in 1999, at the University of Liège in 2003, and the Spinoza chair at the University of Amsterdam, the Netherlands in 2001.
 In 2007, Michel Goldman was awarded the degree of Doctor Honoris Causa of the University of Lille, France.

-Hilde Stevens, PhD, senior researcher and lecturer at the I³h Institute, holds the Chair in Translational Medicine supported by the Fund Baillet Latour.
-She focuses her research on patient-centricity, collaborative innovation models, intellectual property (IP) and mechanisms governing access to medicines in the least developed countries (LDCs).
+Hilde Stevens, PhD, senior researcher and lecturer at the I³h Institute, holds the Interfaculty Chair in Health Innovation & Society, supported by the ULB’s Faculty of Medicine and the Solvay Brussels School of Economics and Management (SBS-EM).
+She coordinates the Interdisciplinary Program in Healthcare Innovation, organized for Master students, PhD students and postdocs from all (Belgian) universities as well as for professionals.
+She focuses her research on collaborative innovation models, intellectual property (IP) and mechanisms governing access to medicines in the least developed countries (LDCs).
 Hilde particularly focuses on the governance and performance of public-private partnerships and their added value in the acceleration of innovative therapy development.